-That night we see the entirety of the Milky Way (most of the named stars have Arabic names); light pollution from the highway is minimal.
+That night we see the entirety of the Milky Way.
+Most of the named stars have Arabic names – rigel: Orion’s left foot; betelgeuse: his armpit; aldebaran: in Taurus, a follower of the Plieades; deneb: the head of the northern cross.
+Light pollution from the highway is minimal.
 We feast on olives and stale pita bread.

 It’s New Years Eve.
 I tether my computer to my cell phone and purchase an Indian visa that I’ll use in a few days, assuming that we don’t get arrested or imprisoned.
 However, I have a long history of successful trespassing, so I’m not too worried…

 Sleeping on the beach was surprisingly pleasant.
 Sand somehow entered the tent and is encrusting my body.
 It’s getting light out and the morning breeze is whistling through the dunes.
 Mosquitoes have devoured my feet.